korymath/iccc-ai-art/index.md

 ## Introduction

-We are excited to present a tutorial on "Methods of interacting with computational systems for live artistic performance" at the 13th International Conference on Computational Creativity [ICCC 2022](https://computationalcreativity.net/iccc22/).
+We are excited to present a tutorial on "**Methods of interacting with computational systems for live artistic performance**" at the 13th International Conference on Computational Creativity [ICCC 2022](https://computationalcreativity.net/iccc22/).

 ## Description